 Published online: November 14, 2017

-Core tip: We demonstrated that early- and late-stage cholestasis affects CYP3A-mediated metabolism differently, probably as consequence of the different activation of pregnane X receptor (PXR) and constitutive androstane receptor (CAR).
-As a consequence, cholestatic patients may have an altered drug metabolism: in the early stage due to the induction of CYP3A enzymes; and in the late stage due to the high deposition of fibrotic liver and consequent hepatocyte loss.
-Secondly, since PXR activation is known to induce alternative hepatic export routes and detoxification enzymes, the induction of these cellular pathways with PXR and/or CAR agonists could be exploited as a therapeutic strategy for the management of cholestatic diseases.
+The findings of this study can have two clinical consequences.
+For start, cholestatic patients may have an altered drug metabolism: in the early stage due to the induction of CYP3A enzymes; and in the late stage due to the high deposition of fibrotic liver and consequent hepatocyte loss.
+This effect could be particularly relevant in humans because a single isoform, i.e., CYP3A4, is responsible for metabolizing more than 50% of the drugs used in medical practice.
+Secondly, since PXR activation is known to induce alternative hepatic export routes (MRP3 and MRP4) and detoxification enzymes (SULTs, UGTs and CYPs), the induction of these cellular pathways with PXR and/or CAR agonists could be exploited as a therapeutic strategy for the management of cholestatic diseases.